Public consultation

 We will do our best to keep permissive paths open throughout the project.
 If temporary closures are required for safety, we will provide alternative routes and re-open paths as soon as possible where we can.
 We are also exploring a new 2.4 km mixed-use community trail linking St Dennis to Goss Moor National Nature Reserve.

-Throughout the design of the existing plans Cornish Lithium have already ensured that the visual impact of the project is reduced significantly.
-This includes building on existing brownfield industrial sites, ensuring that new buildings are no taller than existing buildings, and making certain that key infrastructure is screened by either the existing topography of the site or introducing berms (embankments) and vegetation to do so.
-Cornish Lithium is also committed to retaining significant amounts of mature vegetation wherever possible.
-This wooded/scrub vegetation is currently very effective at limiting views into the site.
+Throughout the design of the existing plans Cornish Lithium have already ensured that the visual impact of the Project is reduced significantly.
+This includes building on existing brownfield industrial sites, and making certain that key infrastructure is screened by either the existing topography of the site or introducing berms (embankments) and vegetation to do so.

 We will minimise dust using modern controls such as water sprinkler systems, covered conveyors, dust collectors, and modernised targeted blasting techniques.
 Air quality will be monitored at all times.
 Dust and emissions will be kept well below legal limits, supported by multiple air-cleaning systems.
 Our design phase includes identifying and minimising potential sources of emissions to ensure local air remains safe.